opea-project/GenAIEval/evals/evaluation/agent_eval/crag_eval/README.md

 > **Please note**: This is an example.
 You can build your own agent systems using OPEA components, then expose your own systems as an endpoint for this benchmark.

-To launch the agent in our AgentQnA example, open another terminal and build images and launch agent system there.
+To launch the agent in our AgentQnA example, open another terminal and follow the instructions below.
 1. Build images
 ```
 export $WORKDIR=<your-work-directory>
 cd $WORKDIR
 git clone https://github.com/opea-project/GenAIExamples.git
 cd GenAIExamples/AgentQnA/tests/
-bash 1_build_images.sh
+bash step1_build_images.sh
 ```
 2. Start retrieval tool
 ```
-bash 2_start_retrieval_tool.sh
+bash step2_start_retrieval_tool.sh
 ```
 3. Ingest data into vector database and validate retrieval tool
 ```